 State and City Redemption.
-Pursuant to the MTA Act, the State, upon providing sufficient funds, may require MTA to redeem the Subseries 2019D-2 Bonds prior to maturity, as a whole, on any interest payment date not less than twenty years after the date of issue of the Subseries 2019D-2 Bonds, at 105% of their face value and accrued interest or at such lower redemption price provided for the Subseries 2019D-2 Bonds in the case of redemption as a whole on the redemption date.
-The MTA Act further provides that the City, upon furnishing sufficient funds, may require MTA to redeem the Subseries 2019D-2 Bonds, as a whole, but only in accordance with the terms upon which the Subseries 2019D-2 Bonds are otherwise redeemable.
+Pursuant to the MTA Act, the State, upon providing sufficient funds, may require MTA to redeem the Subseries 2020C-2 Bonds prior to maturity, as a whole, on any interest payment date not less than twenty years after the date of issue of the Subseries 2020C-2 Bonds, at 105% of their face value and accrued interest or at such lower redemption price provided for the Subseries 2020C-2 Bonds in the case of redemption as a whole on the redemption date.
+The MTA Act further provides that the City, upon furnishing sufficient funds, may require MTA to redeem the Subseries 2020C-2 Bonds, as a whole, but only in accordance with the terms upon which the Subseries 2020C-2 Bonds are otherwise redeemable.

 Redemption Notices.
-So long as DTC is the securities depository for the Subseries 2019D-2 Bonds, the Trustee must mail redemption notices to DTC at least 20 days before the redemption date.
-If the Subseries 2019D-2 Bonds are not held in book-entry-only form, then the Trustee must mail redemption notices directly to Owners within the same time frame.
-A redemption of the Subseries 2019D-2 Bonds is valid and effective even if DTC's procedures for notice should fail.
+So long as DTC is the securities depository for the Subseries 2020C-2 Bonds, the Trustee must mail redemption notices to DTC at least 20 days before the redemption date.
+If the Subseries 2020C-2 Bonds are not held in book-entry-only form, then the Trustee must mail redemption notices directly to Owners within the same time frame.
+A redemption of the Subseries 2020C-2 Bonds is valid and effective even if DTC's procedures for notice should fail.
 Beneficial owners should consider arranging to receive redemption notices or other communications to DTC affecting them, including notice of interest payments through DTC participants.
 Any notice of optional redemption may state that it is conditional upon receipt by the Trustee of money sufficient to pay the Redemption Price or upon the satisfaction of any other condition, or that it may be rescinded upon the occurrence of any other event, and any conditional notice so given may be rescinded at any time before the payment of the Redemption Price if any such condition so specified is not satisfied or if any such other event occurs.
-Please note that all redemptions are final - even if beneficial owners did not receive their notice and even if that notice had a defect.

 Redemption Process.
-If the Trustee gives an unconditional notice of redemption, then on the redemption date the Subseries 2019D-2 Bonds called for redemption will become due and payable.
-If the Trustee gives a conditional notice of redemption and holds money to pay the redemption price of the affected

-Subseries 2019D-2 Bonds, and any other conditions included in such notice have been satisfied, then on the redemption date the Subseries 2019D-2 Bonds called for redemption will become due and payable.
-In either case, after the redemption date, no interest will accrue on those Subseries 2019D-2 Bonds, and a bondholder's only right will be to receive payment of the redemption price upon surrender of those Subseries 2019D-2 Bonds.
+If the Trustee gives an unconditional notice of redemption, then on the redemption date the Subseries 2020C-2 Bonds called for redemption will become due and payable.
+If the Trustee gives a conditional notice of redemption and holds money to pay the redemption price of the affected Subseries 2020C-2 Bonds, and any other conditions included in such notice have been satisfied, then on the redemption date the Subseries 2020C-2 Bonds called for redemption will become due and payable.
+In either case, after the redemption date, no interest will accrue on those Subseries 2020C-2 Bonds, and a bondholder's only right will be to receive payment of the redemption price upon surrender of those Subseries 2020C-2 Bonds.